YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ydb_node_previous_st()`_, `ydb_subscript_next_s() /
 ydb_subscript_next_st()`_, or `ydb_subscript_previous_s() /
-ydb_subscript_previous_st()`_ wish to report that there no further nodes in their traversals, they return this value.
+ydb_subscript_previous_st()`_ wish to report that there no further nodes/subscripts in their traversals, they return this value.

 :code:`YDB_NOTOK` – `ydb_file_name_to_id()`_ was called with a NULL
 pointer to a filename.